regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    If you run 2to3 on any larger code base it won't still run, and with the massive changes you get, it can be hard to figure out what went wrong.
+    If you run modernize on any larger code base, the system won't still work after that, and with the massive changes you get, it can be hard to figure out what went wrong.
     It's better to do it carefully.

-    which also means you are rid of all the syntax errors, then you can start porting for real, because now you will have tests that can fail, or pass.
+    Therefore, you should run one fixer at a time.
+    Find the cause of the error you have, and if there is a fixer for that, run that fixer.
+    Maybe even on just that one file.
+    Big changes get confusing when they fail.

+    But manually fixing each single import or syntax error is boring.
+    So use the modernize fixers to help alleviate the boredom.

 ----